-I am hardly qualified to make a judgement call on the past ten years of arts in Charm City, but I am feeling the pressure.
+I am hardly qualified to make a judgement call on the past ten years of arts in Baltimore, but I am feeling the pressure.
 Everybody’s doing it.
 Ten years ago I was a high school art teacher living way out in the county, hon, and the bright lights and artistic genius of Baltimore’s art scene was but a distant beacon.
-Since then, my involvement with the arty people and places of Baltimore has been a real game changer for me, a whole new way of life.
-Let’s clink our virtual fizzing wine glasses together and toast some of the people who have made a real impact on the arts here in Bmore!
+Since then, my involvement with the arty people and places of this city has been a game changer for me, a whole new way of life.
+Let’s clink our virtual fizzing wine glasses together and toast some of the people who have made an impact on the arts here in Baltimore!

 Joyce Scott: Kickin’ It With the Old Masters is really the only show I remember.
 This was the show where Joyce Scott infiltrated the BMA’s collection with beadwork, paintings, and sculpture.
 It was brazen and obnoxious, it was colorful and celebratory.
 The BMA was alive, not just with curious patrons wanting to visit this unusual exhibit, but with interpretive dancers, singers, and performance.
 This was the exhibit to see here in Baltimore.
 Joyce is definitely a Baltimore treasure.

 I loved the Mission Media Space on Charles Street.
 Who remembers this spot?
 This Mt.
 Vernon Web Design business office plus gallery, founded by Todd Harvey and Joe Loverde, devoted its whole first floor to art exhibits, film screenings, and musical performances.
 Always high caliber, many emerging artists like Michelle Tecco, William Downs, Taryn Wolf, Jessica Coven, Julie Benoit, and many others cut their exhibiting teeth here and lots of good energy followed.
-I saw Devandra Banhart perform before he became a regularly busted dater of movie stars in US weekly and I saw Joanna Newsome play her harp here in sweltering heat.
+I saw Devandra Banhart perform here, way before he became a regular dater of movie stars as seen in in US weekly and I saw Joanna Newsome play her harp here in sweltering heat.
 What a great spot to see art and music.
 Alas.

 Did Goya-Girl Press / Goya Contemporary really not exist before this time???
 It did, but it didn’t.
 After owner Martha Macks-Kahn renovated the Hamden Mill Center Space and Amy Raehse became director, this gallery became the closest you could get to Chelsea, wrapped up in a cute little Baltimore package.
-White walls and wood floors, large slabs of glass and exposed industrial beams, and really solid and cutting-edge art.
-The show there that changed my art practice, as well as the way that I teach, was Melodie Provenzano’s exhibit of cheeky, Porter-esque still lives featuring chotchskies in compromising positions.
+White walls and wood floors, large slabs of glass and exposed industrial beams, and solid, cutting-edge contemporary art.
+The show there that changed my art practice, as well as the way that I teach, was Melodie Provenzano’s exhibit of cheeky, Porter-esque still lives featuring tchotchkes in compromising positions.
 Goya is a terrific space, simultaneously warm and intimidatingly professional, and Baltimore NEEDS this desperately.

 A couple of things: Beautiful Losers at the Contemporary Museum, Slide Show at the BMA, the invention of the much needed and loved Current Space, and Larry Scott and Don Griffin at the Sub-Basement Studios.
 Enough said.
 This was also the year that Radar, the pocket-sized bi-montly guide to art and culture in Baltimore edited by Jack Livingston made a huge splash.
 Art mavens are still waiting dutifully for this publication to return.
 Pretty please???
 Check out its online incarnation, Radar Redux, here.